 Drilldown format

-Markdown-like format for drill content
+Markdown-like format for drill and story content

 car = voiture